I wrote this poem based on a Miami hotel stay in the nineteen eighties.

 There is a photo from 1962 showing the roof and pool at http://www.pbase.com/donboyd/image/78387215

-In 1987 Bayside Marketplace opened across the Boulevard, one of the attractions that drew us to stay in a modestly priced hotel of whose history we knew nothing.
+In 1987 Bayside Marketplace opened across the Boulevard, one of the attractions that drew an English family to stay in this modestly priced hotel, with a rooftop pool, of whose history we knew nothing.

 The hotel survived into the twenty first century, but only just.
 In 2003 the redevelopment of its valuable site was planned and on January 23rd 2005 the shell of the hotel was imploded with a series of timed explosive charges.
 In twenty seconds it was all over, bar the settling of the dust cloud.